Hello and welcome!

 The Barony regularly presents organized demonstrations displaying medieval activities and teaching about medieval history to the general public.
 This is a great opportunity to meet us and see what the SCA is about.

 The clash of swords, the swish of blades, the twang of a bowstring.
-Cantons host a variety of martial practices throughout the year.
+Cantons (local groups) host a variety of martial practices throughout the year.

 Arts & Sciences

-Sewing clothing, blacksmithing, calligraphy, woodworking, fletching, cooking from medieval recipes, armouring, embroidery, music and dance, and more!
+Sewing clothing, blacksmithing, calligraphy, woodworking, fletching (making arrows), cooking, armouring, embroidery, music and dance, and more!
 Members of the SCA learn about the past by researching period arts, crafts, and traditions and then experience history by recreating it.
 Members gather to share what they are working on at Arts & Science days, and will often host classes and workshops.
 Scribal nights are gatherings specifically for calligraphy and illumination.

 Service and Volunteering